-Presentations: Online International Finance & Macro Seminar, American Finance Association (scheduled), Money Macro and Finance Society (scheduled), Econometric Society Winter Meeting @ASSA 2021, European Finance Association 2021 (scheduled), European Economic Association 2021 (scheduled), US International Trade Commission (scheduled), Yale Junior Finance Conference 2021, D.C.
-Junior Finance Conference 2021, UT Austin McCombs, CSEF-DISES U. of Naples Federico II, FIW Conference 2021, T3M, UCLA, University of Maryland Smith
+Presentations: Online International Finance & Macro Seminar, American Finance Association (scheduled), Money Macro and Finance Society (scheduled), Econometric Society Winter Meeting @ASSA 2021, European Finance Association 2021 (scheduled), European Economic Association 2021 (scheduled), US International Trade Commission, Yale Junior Finance Conference 2021, D.C.
+Junior Finance Conference 2021, UT Austin McCombs, CSEF-DISES U. of Naples Federico II, FIW Conference 2021, RCEA Money Macro & Finance, T3M, UCLA, University of Maryland Smith

 Abstract: An important strand of research in macroeconomics and finance investigates which factors impede enterprise investment, and what is their aggregate cost.
 In this paper, we make two contributions to this literature.
 The first contribution is methodological: we introduce a novel framework to calibrate macroeconomic models with firm-level distortions using enterprise survey micro-data.
 The core of our innovation is to explicitly model the firms' decisions to report the distortions they face in the survey.
 Our second contribution is to apply our method to estimate the GDP loss induced by distortionary red tape, across eighty-five countries.
 Our estimates are based on a dynamic general equilibrium model with heterogenous firms whose capital investment decisions are distorted by red tape.
 We find that the aggregate cost of red tape varies widely across the countries in our dataset, with an average of 1.8 to 2.1% of GDP and a total of 1.6 trillion dollars.
 Our framework opens up a new range of applications for enterprise surveys in macro-financial modeling and policy analysis.

 *This paper has previously been circulated with the title "What is the extent of Misallocation?"